nccshecodes/shecodes-2020/src/posts/2018-01-01/2018-01-01-lessons-ive-learnt-tech-job-hunting-as-women-returner-2017.md

 ---
-title: Lessons Learnt Tech Job Hunting as a Women Returner in 2017
 date: '2018-01-01'
-tags:
- - soapbox
- - diversity
 excerpt: >
   I was really pleased to kiss goodbye to 2017.
 Having started job hunting back in May, it’s been the most soul destroying, confidence sucking past 8 months I’ve ever had to endure.
-featureImage: src/images/blog/lessons-learnt-tech-job-hunting-women-returner-2017/gratisography-439H.jpg
+featureImage: src/posts/2018-01-01/gratisography-439H.jpg
 featureImageAlt: A woman with scruffy hair, smeared makeup and a blank stare sitting in front of a typewriter on the floor.
 She's sipping a whiskey, surrounded by screwed up sheets of paper.
+tags:
+ - soapbox
+ - diversity
+title: Lessons Learnt Tech Job Hunting as a Woman Returner in 2017
 ---

 ## The Survivor's Tale